-- Increased urgency in decision making. - To be more realistic and ambitious in setting deadlines for team projects. - Detailed delegation of responsibilities, to reduce ambiguity and confusion. - To get better control of files and record keeping. - Encouragement to keep the positive spirit and optimism when the pressure is on. - To be kept in the information loop regarding projects and initiatives within the organization. - A sense of belonging to the team or organization as a whole.
+- More direction toward work tasks, and less focus on chatting and socializing. - Encouragement to keep the positive spirit and optimism when the pressure is on. - To be kept in the information loop regarding projects and initiatives within the organization. - To be more realistic and ambitious in setting deadlines for team projects. - Increased urgency in decision making. - A sense of belonging to the team or organization as a whole. - To learn to say "no" more often in order to avoid spreading yourself too thin.